openstreams/wflow/doc/installation.rst

 Introduction and targets
 ------------------------

-The best way to install wflow is to use the setup.py install script.
-Depending on the way you want to use the models you can choose the instal or develop targets (e.g. python setup.py install).
-If you choose the develope target the installer will make a link from the python library to the version you are working on and ech chnage you make will end up in the library immediately.
+The best way to install wflow is to use the setup.py install script (found in the wflow-py directory).
+Depending on the way you want to use the models you can choose the install or develop targets (e.g. python setup.py install).
+If you choose the develop target the installer will make a link from the python library to the version you are working on and ech chnage you make will end up in the library immediately.
 If you just want to use the model it is best to choose the install target.